-2. Students who cannot provide a proof of identity during the examination in the prescribed manner will not be permitted to participate in or continue to participate in the examination, and will be required to leave the examination room at the Head (or other) Invigilator's instruction.
+2. Students who cannot provide a proof of identity during the exam in the prescribed manner will not be permitted to participate in or continue to participate in the exam, and will be required to leave the exam room at the Head (or other) Invigilator's instruction.